Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 2. Siddi used to get help from the Mughals and the British.
 This was the main reason.

-3. Guides at Janjira Fort say that there was a dargah inside the fort of a very powerful Muslim pir.
+3. Guides at Janjira Fort say there was a dargah inside the fort of a powerful Muslim pir.
 Hence, it was invincible.

 4. Some people say it was built on a very auspicious Muhurat, called Amrit Muhurat, hence it remained invincible.